-- 29738.
-The position office of a an appointed member of the commission shall be considered is vacated upon the loss of any qualification required for appointment, and in that event the appointing authority shall appoint a successor within 30 days of the occurrence of the vacancy.
-Upon the occurrence of the first vacancy among any of the members listed in subdivision (d), (e), (f), (g), (h), or (i) of Section 29735, the Director of Conservation or the director's designee shall serve as the successor member. - SEC.
-16. Section 29739 of the Public Resources Code is repealed. - 29739.
+29738.
+The position office of an appointed member of the commission shall be considered is vacated upon the loss of any qualification required for appointment, and in that event the appointing authority shall appoint a successor within 30 days of the occurrence of the vacancy.
+Upon the occurrence of the first vacancy among any of the members listed in subdivision (d), (e), (f), (g), (h), or (i) of Section 29735, the Director of Conservation or the director's designee shall serve as the successor member.

+SEC.
+16. Section 29739 of the Public Resources Code is repealed.

+29739.
 The commission shall elect from its own members a chairperson and vice chairperson whose terms of office shall be two years, and who may be reelected.
-If a vacancy occurs in either office, the commission shall fill the vacancy for the unexpired term. - SEC.
-17. Section 29739 is added to the Public Resources Code, to read: - 29739. (a) The commission, during the first meeting of the commission after January 1, 2010, shall elect from among the members identified in subdivision (a) of Section 29735 a chairperson who shall serve for one year. - (b) Subsequent chairpersons shall serve for two years and shall be elected from among the members identified in subdivision (a) of Section 29735. - (c) The chairperson shall serve as a voting member of the Delta Stewardship Council. - SEC.
+If a vacancy occurs in either office, the commission shall fill the vacancy for the unexpired term.

+SEC.
+17. Section 29739 is added to the Public Resources Code, to read:

+29739. (a) The commission, during the first meeting of the commission after January 1, 2010, shall elect from among the members identified in subdivision (a) of Section 29735 a chairperson who shall serve for one year.

+- (b) Subsequent chairpersons shall serve for two years and shall be elected from among the members identified in subdivision (a) of Section 29735. - 4 (c) The chairperson shall serve as a voting member of the Delta 5 Stewardship Council. - SEC.
 18. Section 29741 of the Public Resources Code is amended to read: - 29741.
-The time and place of the first meeting of the commission, on and after January 1, 2010, shall be prescribed by the Governor, but in no event shall it be scheduled for a date later than January 31, 1993_2010.
-All meetings after the first meeting shall be held in a city within the delta Delta.
+The time and place of the first meeting of the commission, on and after March 1, 2010, shall be prescribed by the Governor, but in no event shall it be scheduled for a date later than January March 31, 1993 2010.
+All meetings after the first meeting shall be held in a city within the delta Delta. - SEC.

-- SEC.
 19. Section 29751 of the Public Resources Code is amended to read: - 29751.
 A majority of the voting members of the commission shall constitute a quorum for the transaction of the business of the commission.
-A majority vote of the voting members-present shall be required to take action with respect to any matter unless otherwise specified in this division.
+A majority vote of the voting-members present membership shall be required to take action with respect to any matter unless otherwise specified in this division.
 The vote of each member shall be individually recorded. - SEC.
 20. Section 29752 of the Public Resources Code is amended to read: - 29752.
-The commission shall adopt its own rules, regulations, and procedures necessary for its organization and operation, and shall conduct its meetings in compliance with the Bagley-Keene Open Meeting Act (Article 9 (commencing with Section 11120) of Chapter 1 of Part 1 of Division 3 of Title 2 of the Government Code). - SEC.
-21. Section 29753 of the Public Resources Code is repealed. - 29753.
+The commission shall adopt its own rules, regulations, and procedures necessary for its organization and operation, and shall conduct its meetings in compliance with the Bagley-Keene Open Meeting Act (Article 9 (commencing with Section 11120) of Chapter 1 of Part 1 of Division 3 of Title 2 of the Government Code). - 29 SEC.
+21. Section 29753 of the Public Resources Code is 30 repealed. - 29753.
 The commission shall appoint agricultural, environmental, and recreational advisory committees for the purpose of providing the commission with timely comments, advice, and information.
 The commission may appoint committees from its membership or may appoint additional advisory committees from members of other interested public agencies and private groups.
-The commission shall seek advice and recommendations from advisory committees appointed by local government which are involved in subject matters affecting the delta. - SEC.
-22. Section 29753 is added to the Public Resources Code, to read:
+The commission shall seek advice and recommendations from advisory committees appointed by local government which are involved in subject matters affecting the delta.

+1 SEC.
+22. Section 29753 is added to the Public Resources Code, 2 to read: